Chuletaman/react-autocomplete/questions.md

 11. How to render an HTML string coming from the server.

-Using the React doc server API
+Using the React DOM server API